Category Theory

 - Epic Morphism

-- Right-Cancellative: \[ g_1\circ f = g_2\circ f \implies g_1 = g_2. \]
+A right-cancellative morphism \( f \) such that: \[ g_1\circ f = g_2\circ f \implies g_1 = g_2. \]

 2.1.2.1.
 Regular Epimorphism